 Redbuds in Edmond, OK

-Photo courtesy of Butterflies of Massachusetts
+Photo courtesy of Butterflies of Mass

 Here are a couple of interesting facts about the redbud.
 The Cercis siliquastrum, or Judas tree, lives in Mediterranean and Asia minor countries.
 This tree is the one most associated as "Judea's tree" and is supposedly the tree Judas Iscariot hanged himself after betraying Christ.
 In some parts of southern Appalachia, green twigs from the Eastern redbud are used as seasoning for wild game such as venison and opossum (probably needs lots of seasoning).
 Because of this, in these mountain areas the Eastern redbud is sometimes known as the spicewood tree.
 Also the redbud found in the Appalachians is the larval host for the Henry's Elfin butterfly.